Alicia Takes The Lead

-*People following the WW program can expect to lose 1-2 pounds/week.
-Alicia lost weight on a prior program and is continuing on PersonalPoints™.
+People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+Alicia lost weight on a prior program and is continuing on WeightWatchers.
 Watch Alicia's journey of transformation in all parts of her life in the video below.

 In Alicia’s words:

 I served as a police officer in Inglewood, CA, for 15 years, and it was rewarding work — I even met my husband on the job!
 I’ve always said that in order to be in law enforcement, you need to believe in yourself.
 But I haven’t always maintained that level of confidence.
 As a young adult, I started gaining weight through working long hours and scarfing down junk food on duty.
 Over time, I began to feel nervous walking into a room because I felt like people saw my weight first.
 I always suspected that people were thinking, “How did she become a cop?”

 Serving and protecting